imq-open/pxt-qbuild/doc/Get_Started.md

 ### Select and Combi

-When a device establishes connection with the Hub, it begins to *continuously* send data of a selected Mode.
-The Hub can change which Mode it wants to send at any time through an operation called Select.
+When a device establishes connection with the mub, it begins to *continuously* send data of a selected mode.
+The hub can change which mode it wants to send at any time through an operation called *select*.
-The Build HAT serial command `select`, as its name implies, performs the Select operation.
+The Build HAT serial command `select`, as its name implies, performs the select operation.

-Since the device only sends one Mode, what if the application needs to get data for more than one Mode in a timely manner?
+Since the device only sends one mode, what if the application needs to get data for more than one mode in a timely manner?
-A concept called Combi is designed for this purpose.
-A Combi is a combination of data from multiple Modes.
+The *Combi* is designed for this purpose.
+A Combi is a combination of data from multiple modes.
 For example, a Combi can be defined like this: it contains the data items 0, 3, 1 of Mode 3, and the only data item (0) of Mode 0.

-Like a Mode, a Combi is referred to by an index number starting from 0.
-If a Mode and a Combi share the same index number, the device will send data of the Combi instead of that of the Mode.
+Like a mode, a Combi is referred to by an index number starting from 0.
+If a mode and a Combi share the same index number, the device will send data of the Combi instead of that of the mode.

 The protocol limits the device to a maximum of 8 Combi's (indexes 0 - 7).